awslabs/amazon-asdi/code-green/workshop/sections/section-2-athena.md

 1. Click "Run Query".
 You should see a confirmation in the Results section of "Query successful".
 You now have a database into which you can put the table we’re about to create.

-1. On the left-hand side change the database to the one you just created ("ghcn"), then in the tab above th4 query pane click the "+" sign to create a new query.
+1. On the left-hand side change the database to the one you just created ("ghcn"), then in the tab above the query pane click the "+" sign to create a new query.
 Paste the query below into the query editor.

         CREATE EXTERNAL TABLE ghcntable(
          id string,